shantanoo-desai/Sprinkler/README.md

 # trickleTWIN
-Implementation of the Trickle Algorithm for TWIN node
+Implementation of the Trickle Algorithm for TWIN node for __ComNets Universität Bremen__

+This is an active project and any/all files or the complete repository are/is subject to changes!

 Using *Multicast Addressing Scheme* `ff02::1` for disseminating code within an Ad-Hoc network consisting of the following: